Chemical Bonding

 Overview

-Regardless of the type of chemical bond that is formed, however, all chemical bonds, have one thing in common.
+Regardless of their precise nature, all chemical bonds have one thing in common.
 They all owe their existence, directly or indirectly, to the electrostatic attractive forces that exist between the positively charged protons in the nucleus of an atom and the negatively charged electrons surrounding the atoms nearest to it.

 The noble gases